Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 Prepared and processed foods are typically more expensive, less nutritious, and can contain preservatives and other ingredients that can make you sick over time (think autoimmune diseases, cancer, diabetes, heart disease, and more)!

 To fill up on minimal food, make sure you eat from every group – protein, carbs, and fats – at most meals.
+The ratio depends on what works for you and makes you feel healthy and satisfied.

+Even experts can’t agree on an exact number of macronutrients.
 Some say high proteins diets are necessary for optimal health, and others claim protein can cause cancer.

-Now, we have the Ketogenic Diet, a high fat, moderate protein, low carb diet, which followers say promotes health and weight loss.
+Now, we have the ketogenic diet, a high fat, moderate protein, low carb diet, which followers say promotes health and weight loss.

 Carbs – Healthy carbs include fruits, vegetables, and whole grains like whole grain pasta and bread, brown rice, oats, wheat berries, and quinoa.